jprinet/jfrog-cli-plugin-remote-counter/README.md

-# hello-frog
+# remote-counter

 ## About this plugin
 This plugin counts downloads initiated from Artifactory's remote repositories.
-Counts are issued per user and per remote repository.

 It is possible to filter:
-- on user
+- per users
-- on remote repository
+- per remote repositories
 - on date range

 Results are sent to stdout and can be exported to a csv file.